Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Historical Context and Sample Complexity

-Finally, we mention that Sadhanala \etal~\cite{sadhanala2019higher} generalize the Kolmogorov-Smirnov test to $k$-order total variation bounds, and provide efficient algorithms for small values of $k$.
-We note this is not a high-dimensional generalization, it focuses on data in $1$ dimension and allows for more general (similar to $k$-degree polynomials) test sets to measure how they differ.
-Similar to our work, it also makes the connection that this family of distances satisfies the criteria for an integral probability measure~\cite{muller1997integral}.
+Alternatively, Sadhanala \etal~\cite{sadhanala2019higher} generalize the Kolmogorov-Smirnov test to $k$-order total variation bounds, and provide efficient algorithms for small values of $k$.
+We note that this is not a high-dimensional generalization, it focuses on data in $1$ dimension and allows for more general (similar to $k$-degree polynomials) test sets to measure how they differ.
+Similarly, our work also makes the connection that this family of distances satisfies the criteria for an integral probability metric~\cite{muller1997integral}.

+Finally, an alternative extension to higher dimensions is via a reduction to a series of 1-dimensional KS problems~\cite{justel1997multivariate,paik2025integral}.
+Justel \etal\cite{justel1997multivariate} considers either a series of joint distributions or the product of all distributions.
+These are computationally expensive to handle and do not directly compare the original distributions against each other.
+Moreover, it is not clear whether changing the order of processing dimensions could affect the result.
+More recently, Paik \etal~\cite{paik2025integral} find the $1$-dimensional projection that maximizes discrepancy in the $k$th moment, similar to Sadhanala \etal~\cite{sadhanala2019higher}, called the Radon-Kolmogorov-Smirnov (RKS) test, and is also an IPM.
+However, this RKS is not tolerant to changes in units of each coordinate -- like MMD and Wasserstein, and unlike our explored \dKS.